gx9702/UA-TypeRepository/Core/Part14/DataTypes/ReaderGroupMessageDataType/readme.md

 <!-- datatype -->
 ## ReaderGroupMessageDataType
+This Structure DataType is an abstract base type for message mapping specific ReaderGroup parameters.
+The abstract DataType does not define fields.

+The ReaderGroupMessageDataType Structure representation in the AddressSpace is defined in Table 35.
 <!-- end of description -->
 The fields of the ReaderGroupMessageDataType DataType are defined in the following table: